Info

 It was announced in April and July 2021 that the contracts are to be awarded to Ingrebourne Valley Ltd, after a procurement process identified the firm as the only one with the necessary capabilities.

 The questions are why are any contracts for this kind of work before DCO is granted, and where the spoil will be taken (if a DCO is granted and LTC goes ahead).
 Both are things we and others are very interested in, and are asking questions about.
+This is made even more relevant now that Government have rephased the proposed LTC, as the delay may see other companies better placed to tender for the contract and it wouldn’t have been awarded purely because Ingrebourne Valley Ltd were deemed the only one with the necessary capabilities.

 There has been suggestion from locals that a planning application to Thurrock Council for Orsett Quarry could be linked to LTC spoil, but so far there has been no evidence of a direct connection.
 However, the spoil from LTC is stated within a planning application to Essex County Council for at site at Rivenhall End (near Witham).
 There is also the fact that NH are proposing to just dump as much spoil from the tunnelling as possible into the new ‘parks‘ either side of the river right next to the tunnel portals.